ryanbates1990/dnd/spitballin.md

 - we will `need churches` dedicated to whatever god put the undead behind the quarantine as gratitude.. however some people may have a 'what have they done for me lately type attitude'

 - It seems that the *Great Wheel Cosmology* theory has some flaws.
 The boys at the astral nexus laboratory have come up with a more accurate mathematical model that can greater predict the relationships between the planes

+- could be a river for the forgeheart district to use as a cooling agent?
+Upsets Druids outside of the city.